SethSmigelski/under-the-weather/README.md

 ### What API key do I need?
 This plugin works with the **OpenWeather One Call API 3.0**.
 You can get a free API key by signing up on the OpenWeather website.
 Make sure you have subscribed to the One Call API on your account's API page.

+###  How can I monitor how many OpenWeather API calls the plugin is making?

+Click on the "Performance Report" tab of the Under The Weather Settings Page to see a graph and data log for the last 7 days of plugin performance.
+The Performance Report shows the last seven days of information about the requests made by the weather widget.
+The report displays a comparison of the cached hits and calls to the OpenWeather API.

+Seeing how the plugin's cache system reduces the number of API calls demonstrates its effectiveness.
+Use the Performance Report to examine how modifying the cache expiration time affects the rate of cached requests.

+###  Do I need to use the plugin's caching function?

+No. To retrieve fresh weather data every time a widget page loads, you can uncheck "Enable Cache" under the plugin's advanced settings.
+The caching system provides a great benefit for reducing API hits, but turning off this function during your initial widget setup may be useful.

 ### The weather isn't updating.
 Why?